fredzica/avr-ntsc/README.md

 # avr-ntsc

-A sketch of a NTSC signal generator in assembly for a AVR MCU running in 20 Mhz.
+A sketch of a NTSC signal generator in assembly for an AVR MCU running in 20 Mhz.